driessenslucas/researchproject/Thesis.md

 ## Micro Mouse Competitions and Reinforcement Learning

 Micro mouse competitions, where small robotic mice navigate mazes, served as a major inspiration.
 The use of RL in these competitions showed the potential for solving real-world problems and controlling autonomous systems.
-Insights from a Medium article by M. A. Dharmasiri on maze traversal algorithms and shortest path strategies provided practical algorithmic approaches relevant to this study \hyperref[ref15]{[15]}.
+Insights from a Medium article by M. A. Dharmasiri on maze traversal algorithms and shortest path strategies provided practical algorithmic approaches relevant to this study \hyperref[ref12]{[12]}.

 ## Influential YouTube Demonstrations and GitHub Insights

-YouTube videos like "Self Driving and Drifting RC Car using Reinforcement Learning" \hyperref[ref11]{[11]} and "Reinforcement Learning with Multi-Fidelity Simulators -- RC Car" \hyperref[ref16]{[16]} vividly demonstrated RL's real-world applicability and the feasibility of Sim2Real transfer.
-GitHub repositories, such as the "Sim2Real_autonomous_vehicle" project \hyperref[ref13]{[13]}, detailed the practical steps and challenges of implementing RL in physical systems.
+YouTube videos like "Self Driving and Drifting RC Car using Reinforcement Learning" \hyperref[ref9]{[9]} and "Reinforcement Learning with Multi-Fidelity Simulators -- RC Car" \hyperref[ref13]{[13]} vividly demonstrated RL's real-world applicability and the feasibility of Sim2Real transfer.
+GitHub repositories, such as the "Sim2Real_autonomous_vehicle" project \hyperref[ref11]{[11]}, detailed the practical steps and challenges of implementing RL in physical systems.

 ## Technical Exploration and Academic Foundation

 Academic articles also significantly shaped this research.
-Notable works include Q. Song et al.'s article on autonomous driving decision control \hyperref[ref12]{[12]} and a survey by W. Zhao, J. P. Queralta, and T. Westerlund on Sim2Real transfer in deep RL for robotics \hyperref[ref17]{[17]}.
+Notable works include Q. Song et al.'s article on autonomous driving decision control \hyperref[ref10]{[10]} and a survey by W. Zhao, J. P. Queralta, and T. Westerlund on Sim2Real transfer in deep RL for robotics \hyperref[ref14]{[14]}.
 These articles provided in-depth methodologies and highlighted the challenges of applying RL to autonomous systems.

 ## Synthesis and Research Direction

-These diverse sources collectively informed the direction of this research, focusing on the feasibility and complexities of Sim2Real transfer in autonomous navigation.
-The goal is to combine insights from both digital and academic realms to address the challenges of applying advanced RL models in real-world scenarios.
+These were some of the key sources that led me to explore the potential of RL in navigating mazes using an RC car.
+By synthesizing insights from micro mouse competitions, YouTube demonstrations, GitHub projects, and academic literature, I developed a conceptual framework for this research.
+This framework guided my experimental approach, helping me address the challenges of Sim2Real transfer and refine RL algorithms for real-world applications.

 \pagebreak